petdr/vide/README.md

 VI for Delphi IDE

+This package provides a very minimal set of key bindings to allow one to do some vi actions inside the delphi editor.

 Installation
 ============

 - Open the relevant .dproj file for your version of Delphi.
 - Select "Release"
 - Build the project
-- Copy the resulting DLL to your selected install location
+- Copy the resulting DLL to your selected install location, eg C:\location
 - Set the registry entry [HKEY_CURRENT_USER\Software\Embarcadero\BDS\9.0\Experts] to VIDE_XE2="C:\location\VIDE_XE2.dll"

 Debugging